dorkamotorka/DevUpsy/auto_changelog.md

 ## Integration with GitHub Actions

 You can also add it to your GitHub Actions pipeline, automating it on events of your preference.
-I have added a simple example to this repository under **.github/workflows/.release.yaml**
+I have added a simple example to this repository under **.github/workflows/.release.yaml**.
+Note that this action needs to be manually dispatched.